-Interpretation was carried out by consultant geophysicist Kelvin Blundell.
+Interpretation was carried out by consultant Kelvin Blundell.
 Nine anomalies were identified; two ranked as priority 1, three as priority 2 and four as priority 3.
-These are listed in Table 12, which is adapted from the Interpretation Report in Appendix 1.
+These are listed in Table 12, which is adapted from the Interpretation Report in Appendix 1 in the second Annual Report.